broesamle/clip8_materials/visual-thought-experiments.md

 Would it be possible, not to formulate theories _about_ the visual/graphical nature of the design practice, but -- more fundamental -- to formulate the theories themselves _in_ a graphical way?

-Would it be possible to incorporate the perfectly opposed requirements into an existing (physical) thing/system and then work with the resulting paradox?

 *****